Skip to main content

 A long straddle is when you buy an equal number of call options and put options at the same strike price and expiry date, typically with the goal of selling whichever one gains value and letting the other expire.
 The strike price is typically the current stock price, or as close as possible.

 Why do this?
-Because you’re betting the price of the stock is about to move in a pretty significant way — you just don’t know if it will go up or down.
-If the stock price goes up, the call option gains value.
-If the stock price goes down, the put option gains value.
+Because you're betting the price of the stock is about to move considerably — you just don't know if it will go up or down.
+If the stock price goes up, the call option gains value; if the stock price goes down, the put option gains value.

 Short straddle